-The Usuda Deep Space Center was established in Usuda Town, Nagano Prefecture (Now Saku City from Apr.
-2005), in 1984, as an affiliated facility of the former Institute of Space and Astronautical Science (ISAS).
+The Usuda Deep Space Center was established in Usuda Town, Minami-saku, Nagano Prefecture (Saku City from April 2005), in 1984, as an affiliated space center of the Institute of Space and Astronautical Science (ISAS).